 HAPX 532 Leadership in the Healthcare Environment, Lecture/Discussion (2 QH) This interprofessional course is designed to introduce the student to the concept of leadership within the healthcare environment.
-Leadership skills learned as part of previous service activities, sports, or academic study will be applied to the healthcare setting using case studies and small group discussion.
-The course begins with an overview of leadership styles, and then continues with more specific topics such as building teams, evaluating other, managing finances, managing risk, marketing of healthcare and healthcare policy.
+The course begins with an overview of leadership styles, and then continues with more specific topics such as building teams, evaluating others, managing finances, managing risk, marketing of healthcare and healthcare policy.